Buying Property in Portugal

 The rules encourage individuals to consider properties in potentially high-growth regions, such as the Douro Valley, Aljezur and Peneda Gerês.
 The amount has been reduced to €400,000 for properties in a low-population area.

 The total sum of the rehabilitation work and property value must be at least €350,000.
 Investors must deposit the difference between the property purchase price and the minimum rehabilitation investment.

 The GDP per person is less than 75% of the national average.
-You may opt to buy a property that has been constructed at least 30 years ago and requires renovation or refurbishments.
-The total sum of the rehabilitation work and property value must add up to at least €280,000.
+You may opt to buy a property constructed at least 30 years ago and requires renovation or refurbishment.
+The total sum of the rehabilitation work and property value must add up to €280,000.

-Locations to buy a property in Portugal
+Popular Locations to Buy Property in Portugal

 Since its launch, the success of the Golden Visa programme has led to a steady appreciation in property prices in popular locations like Lisbon and Porto.
-House prices in Portugal rose by 4.6% in 2017, 6.1% in 2018 and 8.3% in 2019.
-In a bid to promote investment in low-density interior regions, post-July 2021, investors are advised to buy properties outside of popular areas, such as the Algarve, Setubal and Silver Coast.
+House prices in Portugal rose by 4.6% in 2017, 6.1% in 2018, 8.3% in 2019, and 13.8% in 2021.

 Cities in the interiors of the country are popular with students, and as the population grows, so does the opportunity to serve the growing needs of these cities.

 Most low-density areas are located in Portugal’s interior regions, except for the coastal areas south of the River Lima and North of the River Sado.
 Madeira and Azores are also excluded.
 The most popular low-density regions include: